This article was updated on Oct. 4, 2018.

-No. The company is not obligated to pay hourly, nonexempt employees in that situation.
-Whether or not to apply vacation days would be a company policy matter.
+No. The business is not obligated to pay hourly, nonexempt employees in that situation.
+Whether or not to apply vacation days would be a business policy matter.

-5. Does your company have to pay overtime for time worked in excess of 40 hours if the conditions require the hourly, nonexempt employees to remain onsite?
+5. Does your firm have to pay overtime for time worked in excess of 40 hours if the conditions require the hourly, nonexempt employees to remain on site?

 Yes.
 They worked; you pay.

-6. What if the company remains open but an exempt employee is absent during this natural disaster?
+6. What if the organization remains open but an exempt employee is absent during this natural disaster?
 Can this be deducted?